-An essay commissioned by Escuela Superior de Diseño de Aragón, May 2014, as a follow-up to my keynote.
+An essay commissioned by Escuela Superior de Diseño de Aragón, May 2014, as a follow-up to my keynote and associated exhibition.
 I was asked to reflect on my path as a designer, and how it could inform the teaching and the profession in 2014.

 My work as a communication designer and audiovisual creative is intrinsically interconnected with a belief that visual communication demands integrity: ultimately an existential issue, in face of our individual responsibilities towards others, but equally a responsibility towards oneself.
 As an academic, having obtained my PhD in Design in 2003, and having been involved in the implementation of Design Research as a scientific discipline since then, means I have been particularly interested in developing design work that rehearses, in and by itself, the role of knowledge carrier, if not a challenger to perception, interpretation and expectation.

 Ever since my days as an undergraduate student at the Oporto School of Arts, in the mid-1980’s, I toyed with the possibilities of self-publishing: fanzine and DIY cultures arrived as faint, delayed echoes of UK Punk and the Movida Madrileña – even Lisbon seemed like a world away, intuition rather than evidence.
 Information was slow and scarce, so a lot of what we inherited was a strange hybrid between second-hand newspaper articles, word-of-mouth recounts, and sheer imagination.
 Enough to get me salivating.